Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 Wen Qing was waiting for him at the top of the path when he reached it.
 So were a few of the kunze, the more curious ones who always awaited an occasion to speak with him for some reason.
 “Don’t worry,” he told them, “Jiang Cheng was only here to ask me for something.
 He’s not going to attack us.”

 “Is it true what they say,” said a man of thirty, delicate and pretty-faced, one of the rare few of that age and appearance whom Wei Wuxian could convince to leave their houses.
 “That you are this sect leader’s shixiong?”

 The others did not move away either.
-Some exchanged looks of awe or disapproval; most stared at Wei Wuxian with an odd glint in their eyes.
+Some exchanged looks of awe or disapproval; most stared at Wei Wuxian with an oddly hopeful glint in their eyes.

 “I suppose so,” Wei Wuxian replied.
 He knew not if he should still call himself any such thing.
 “Jiang Cheng is… we grew up together.
 Yes, he was my shidi.”

 His shidi and his brother, who pulled him out of the mud and cried when Wei Wuxian got the both of them lost in the woods.
 Who embraced him, once, in the darkness of an abandoned fort, and begged him not to die.

 “Excuse me,” he told the group around him.

 None of them tried to stop him as he left.

 The bloodpool cave was as he had left it: cool and fire-lit and as silent as a tomb.
 Wen Ning’s body lay unchanged, its spirit absorbing slowly, still so far away from waking.